29th June 2021

 “The needs of patients and healthcare facilities are rapidly changing with technology and societal shifts.
 Healthcare design needs to evolve to continue keeping pace, with built-in flexibility and modern methods of construction whilst working towards a carbon neutral future for the NHS.”

-To find out more about Perega’s work on Blossom Court, click here.
+To find out more about Perega’s work on Blossom Court, please view our Blossom Court case study.